Rewind to Saturday, June 11th, 2011…

 Our raw choice was this caramel bar, which, ironically enough, was like a regular buckeye bar, just sans peanut flavor.
 It was much softer and more melt-in-your-mouth than the PB square.
 Also yum!

 That morning, we attended the wedding ceremony of Matt’s friend Emily and her now-husband Chris at the University of Toronto.
 Right after the ceremony, we walked over to Crown Princess Fine Dining for the newlyweds’ dim sum banquet.
-They had a special table set up for the vegetarians and vegans in attendance.
+They had a special table set up for the vegetarians in attendance.

 Once the food started coming out, it never seemed to stop!
 There were soups, dumplings, noodles, croquettes, veggies galore, several tofu dishes, and all the hot tea we could drink.
 We were STUFFED at the end of all this!